avengers-p7/Avengers_P7_Documents/Application_CI/Implementation/Java CI/Code Compilation/Scripted Pipeline/README.md

 [\[ Reference Doc \]](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/03-%20Java%20CI%20checks/Code%20Complication.md)

-In this task, we are using Declarative Pipeline.
+In this task, we are using Scripted Pipeline.
 ***
-## What is Declarative Pipeline
+## What is Scripted Pipeline

-Declarative Pipeline in Jenkins offers a simplified and structured approach for defining CI/CD pipelines, using a human-readable syntax with predefined sections like pipeline, stages, and agent.
-It's designed to be easy to read and maintain, making it suitable for users without strong scripting skills.It enforces a stricter syntax and allows for less flexibility compared to the scripted pipeline, which can be seen as an advantage for ensuring consistency and readability.
+A Scripted Pipeline in Jenkins is a Groovy-based approach to defining continuous integration and continuous delivery (CI/CD) pipelines.
+It allows users to write pipeline scripts using Groovy syntax, providing full flexibility and customization for defining build, test, and deployment stages.
+Scripted Pipelines enable users to incorporate conditional logic, loops, and functions within the pipeline script to handle complex workflows and custom requirements.
+While offering extensive power and flexibility, Scripted Pipelines require users to have knowledge of Groovy programming and scripting concepts.
+They are well-suited for projects with intricate build processes or those requiring advanced automation and customization capabilities.
+***

 ## Prerequisites